What small businesses operate as sole proprietorships?

 Housekeeper or cleaner

 Housekeepers generally go into a client’s home to perform services.
 In most situations, if an injury on the job or property damage arise, the client’s homeowners or renters insurance covers the liability.
 Like a personal trainer, however, a housekeeper can still obtain their own liability insurance as well.
-Additionally, when hiring help for their business, forming a separate legal business entity provides legal protection.
+Additionally, when hiring help for their business, registering a separate business entity provides important legal protection.

 Financial planning and bookkeeping